h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Project-Management.md

   - Find as many bugs as possible such as user interface bugs, color scheme is incorrect, unable to login or register.
   - Bugs need to be reported into a bug tracking system.
   - Then the bugs need to be assigned to a developer.
 - <b> Testing Phase Ends.
-QA (Quality Assurance) will deliever the Quality Product and Testing Artifacts. </b>
+QA (Quality Assurance) will deliver the Quality Product and Testing Artifacts. </b>
 - <b> Deployment Phase Starts </b>
   - Operations team will create the production environment from the staging environment.
   - The application will then go live.
 - <b> Deployment Phase Ends.
-The application is delievered to the customer.
-Maintainence will be done as per the Service Level Agreement described in the contract. </b>
+The application is delivered to the customer.
+Maintenance will be done as per the Service Level Agreement described in the contract. </b>
-- <b> Maintainence Phase Starts </b>
+- <b> Maintenance Phase Starts </b>
   - Users are logging in, registering, using the application.
   - The servers need to be monitored for stress/load.
   - Bugs will be found in production.